- MSLA Program

 Please take some time to review the information on this site to help familiarize yourself with the financial aid process and aid options.
 If you have any questions, please contact us.

 Financial Aid Overview

 Financial aid awards for graduate students look very different than what you may be familiar with from your undergraduate studies.
-At DU, scholarships are awarded on the basis of merit and not financial need.
+At DU, scholarships are awarded on the basis of merit rather than financial need.
 Since scholarships typically cover only a portion of your tuition charges, students who do not have other resources – such as income or savings – typically rely on loans to finance all or a portion of their MSLA expenses.

 You may also want to review our Financial Aid Timeline to get a better idea of what to expect from the financial aid process.
 Please note, the MSLA program follows the same process, but not as stringent of a timeline.

-Important Federal Aid Changes for the 2012-13 Academic Year
+Important Federal Aid Changes for the 2014-15 Academic Year